-Today it is helping to protect crops against insect pests, people against disease-carrying mosquitoes, and is the source of a large number of natural medicines.
+Today the Neem Tree is helping to protect crops against insect pests, people against disease-carrying mosquitoes, and is the source of a large number of natural medicines.
 It was this wealth of benefits that led the National Research Council (USA) to call it ‘A Tree for solving Global problems’.

 The Neem Tree was largely unknown to the rest of the world until 1959 when a German scientist witnessed a locust swarm in Sudan.
 After the swarm had passed the only tree left untouched was a Neem Tree.
 On closer investigation it was concluded that the locusts did indeed land on Neem Trees, but they always left without feeding.